 Faculty must demonstrate competence in subject matter and be dedicated to adult and community college education.
 Faculty must be competent in oral and written communication and in technology.

-Preferred Qualifications: Associate Degree in related field with three (3) to five (5) years of practical work experience in the Welding industry; residential, industrial experience; and equivalent combination teaching experience are preferred.
+Preferred Qualifications: Three (3) to five (5) years of practical work experience in the Welding industry; residential, industrial experience; and equivalent combination teaching experience are preferred.
 Bilingual a plus.

 - Instruct scheduled courses in welding in accordance with the Program of Study and the description published in the PCC Catalog and the North Carolina Community College System Common Course Library.